How To Pick a Faucet Water Filter?

 Annual Maintenance Cost: $40 yearly for the usage of 2 people.

-Although it doesn’t have a lot of reviews as PUR or Culligan, in terms of percentage, the majority of the customers are happy with the performance of the system.
+Although it doesn’t have a lot of reviews as Brita or PUR faucet filter, in terms of percentage, the majority of the customers are happy with the performance of the system.

 VERDICT: Although it is slightly pricer as compared to other systems, the filter quality and cartridge capability will eventually pay off leaving your worries behind.